 Term Definition Offence A breach of the criminal law.
 Offences against the person Offences against the person include homicide and related offences, assaults, sexually based offences, kidnap and other person offences.
 Offences against property Offences against property include robbery, blackmail, extortion, burglary, fraud, motor vehicle thefts, other theft offences, property damage and environmental offences.
-Offence cleared Offences cleared by arrest, summons, Voluntary Agreement to Attend Cocharge before court, diversionary conference, caution, Simple Cann Offence Notice, or otherwise resolved.
-Comparability of Data reported in the 2000-2001 financial year was compiled by the Australian Survey of Community Bureau of Statistics and published in the Population Survey Monitor.
-These data were collected through face-to-face interviews with respondents through Satisfaction with a sample of approximately 220 people in each quarter of the financial year.
-Policing results This was discontinued and replaced by the Survey of Community Satisfaction with Policing (NSCSP), which is conducted on an ongoing basis throughout the year using telephone interviews.
+Offence cleared Offences cleared by arrest, summons, Voluntary Agreement to Attend Court, charge before court, diversionary conference, caution, Simple Cannabis Offence Notice, or otherwise resolved.
+Comparability of Data reported in the 2000-2001 financial year was compiled by the Survey of Australian Bureau of Statistics and published in the Population Survey Monitor.
+These data were collected through face-to-face interviews with Community respondents through a sample of approximately 220 people in each quarter Satisfaction with of the financial year.
+This was discontinued and replaced by the Survey of Community Satisfaction with Policing (NSCSP) , which is conducted on an Policing results ongoing basis throughout the year using telephone interviews.
 The NSCSP, has been conducted by Roy Morgan Research since 1 July 2006, and prior to this, by AC Nielsen.
 While the content of the survey remains relatively similar over time, there is some potential for variations in results based solely on the difference in the survey methodologies and survey providers.
-Prioritised response The model used by the Computer Aided Dispatch system to prioritise incidents model for dispatch of patrols.
+Prioritised response model The model used by the Computer Aided Dispatch system to prioritise incidents for dispatch of patrols.
 Police response All police attendance to calls for assistance from members of the community that fit within the prioritised response model.
 Priority One Incident Life threatening or time critical situations.
 Priority Two Incident Situations where the information provided indicates that time is important, but not critical.
-Priority Three Incident Situations where there is no immediate danger to safety or property, but where police attendance is needed without undue delay.
-Priority Four Incident Situations requiring police attendance where time is not critical and circumstances where a time is agreed with a complainant.
+Priority Three Incident There are two possible responses to situations where there is no immediate danger to safety or property.
+This will be either police attention or police response.
+Each incident will be managed on a case by case basis in full consultation with the complainant.
+During that consultation, a determination will be made as to whether the complainant agrees that the matter can be handled over the telephone (police attention) or if attendance is required by Police.
+If the latter, then attendance must be not later than 48 hours from the initial contact by the complainant.
 Percentage of 000 calls answered on first and second presentation.
 It is the policy of TELSTRA to re-present 000 calls to another line after 9 rings in order to maximise the response rate.
-This is a national standard endorsed by Emergency Service Organisations across Australia.
-The measurement of response to 000 calls is based on average operating capacity and the target for this measure does not include abnormal instances created by one major event where operating capacity is overloaded due to multiple reporting of the same incident.
-Complaint issues Issues associated with a complaint made in accordance with the Australian Federal Police Act, Part V, 1979.
-Custody The restriction or removal of a person's right to freedom of movement.
-May also be constructive as a result of a person believing that they may not exercise their free will as a result of dealings with a police officer and is deemed to exist in circumstances where a person: i) is in the company, care, custody or control of a member or special member, and is restricted from leaving that company for the time being; ii) is placed in a holding room; iii) is lodged in police cells or an area or facility controlled by police; or iv) is placed under arrest.
+This is a national standard endorsed by Emergency Service Organisations across Australia. p. docinacióni The measurement of response to 000 calls is based on average operating capacity and the target for this measure does not include abnormal instances created by one major event where operating capacity is overloaded due to multiple reporting of the same incident.